Being on the road for longer and cheaper is a serious goal for many travellers.

 3. Don’t waste everyone’s time

 If you aren’t a good fit or don’t have the skills required, don’t message them just for the sake of it.
 It’s very time-consuming reading through so many emails and replying to people to see who fits the requirements.
-The host will be pretty pissed when they see you’re just writing in hopes of some free accommodation.
+The host will be pretty annoyed when they see you’re just writing in hopes of some free accommodation.

 Most listings will have a clear outline of what they will need you to do and what will be expected of you as a volunteer.
 Read through this properly and make sure you understand.
 If it still sounds great, and you’re still interested, then you can message them.
 That way you’re not wasting their time or yours.